PeterKMichalski/secops-field-manual/README.md

 # SecOps Field Manual
 A Python based desktop application designed as a personal knowledge base for security professionals.
 It provides a fast and efficient way to store, organize, and retrieve technical notes, forensic artifacts, and operational procedures.
+This project was developed with AI assistance.

 <img width="1920" height="1056" alt="Screenshot 2025-10-16 at 1 30 47 PM" src="https://github.com/user-attachments/assets/e9afee7c-4d76-4a24-a41c-0cae6d107842" />